U.S.-Mexican Tariff Talks Continue As White House Meeting Ends Without A Deal

 Last week, Trump warned that he would impose a 5% tariff starting June 10 on all imported goods from Mexico that would "gradually increase" until the flow of undocumented immigrants across the border stopped.

-With Trump overseas, Pence hosted the White House meeting Wednesday in his office with Secretary of State Mike Pompeo, Acting Department of Homeland Security Secretary Kevin McAleenan, Mexican Foreign Minister Marcelo Ebrard and other top U.S. and Mexican officials to see if they could avert a potential economic crisis.
+With Trump overseas, Pence hosted the White House meeting Wednesday in his office with Secretary of State Mike Pompeo, acting Department of Homeland Security Secretary Kevin McAleenan, Mexican Foreign Minister Marcelo Ebrard and other top U.S. and Mexican officials to see whether they could avert a potential economic crisis.

+Following the meeting, Pence tweeted that he, Pompeo and McAleenan made clear that "Mexico must do more" to address the migration crisis.

+Privileged to welcome the Mexican delegation to the @WhiteHouse today.
+Negotiations will continue.
+Progress was made but as @POTUS said “not nearly enough.” @SecPompeo, @DHSMcAleenan, & I made clear: Mexico must do more to address the urgent crisis at our Southern Border. pic.twitter.com/u3uljnebrh— Vice President Mike Pence (@VP) June 5, 2019

 Top GOP lawmakers break with Trump

-In a rare public divide, many top Republicans tried to convince Trump not to carry out this threat charging the tariffs are nothing but additional taxes that would hurt the U.S. economy and do little to resolve the influx of illegal immigrants.
+In a rare public divide, many top Republicans tried to persuade Trump not to carry out this threat, charging that the tariffs are nothing but additional taxes that would hurt the U.S. economy and do little to resolve the influx of illegal immigrants.

 "There is not much support in my conference for tariffs, that's for sure," Senate Majority Leader Mitch McConnell, R-Ky., told reporters Tuesday.